Renshaw Street Unitarian Chapel: Architecture

-The German words are a reference to the Bach cantata of that name, and "Ironside" is a nickname for an armoured car in use at the time of writing.
+The German words might be a reference to the Bach cantata of that name, and "Ironside" was a nickname for an armoured car in use at the time of writing.

 Congregation

 The new chapel had a congregation that included numerous significant local business families, such as the Booths, Brunners, Gairs, Gaskells, Hollands, Jevons, Jones, Holts, Lamports, Mellys, Rathbones, Tates and Thornelys.
 It has been described as "the meeting house for a tightly-knit network of Unitarian ship owners and merchants who frequently formed alliances by marriage, met socially, invested in one another's ventures, shared or exchanged practical skills, embarked on philanthropic (especially educational) schemes, and engaged fully in the politics of reform".

 The incumbent Reverend John H. Thom was married to a Rathbone.
 Thom described Emma Holt from another wealthy Liverpool family as an "almoner" to old people requiring assistance, in the year that he died.

 Historian Susan Pedersen notes that "politically as progressive as such families might be, they were intensely socially exclusive".